keyboardio/Kaleidoscope/README.md

 }
 ```

-It is recommended to place the activation of the plugin (the `Kaleidoscope.use`
+It is recommended to place the activation of the plugin (the `USE_PLUGINS` call)
-call) as early as possible, so the plugin can catch all relevant key presses.
+as early as possible, so the plugin can catch all relevant key presses.
+The
-The configuration can happen at any time, but using the `STALKER` macro is
+configuration can happen at any time, but using the `STALKER` macro is highly
-highly recommended.
+recommended.

 ## Plugin methods